maartends/viaa-batch-reporter/README.md

 Before running, the configuration file `config.yml` should be filled in.

-Than run with, for example:
+Then, run with, for example:

     $ ./report batch123 --mtd /home/alice/batch123.mtd